-TABLE 6: TEACHER PREPARATION AND PLACEMENT (SCHOOL YEAR 2019-20) Authorization/ Assignment School Number School Percent State Number State Percentage Fully (Preliminary or Clear) Credentialed for Subject and Student Placement (properly assigned) 14 100% 23750 Exceptions 93% Appropriate Assignments 7% Intern Credentialed Holders Properly Assigned 0 0% Informa- tion Not Available Information Not Available Teachers Without Credentials and Misas- signments ("ineffec- tive" under ESSA) 0 0% 43278 Exceptions 63% Misassignments 37% Credentialed Teachers Assigned Out-of-Field ("out-of-field" under ESSA) 10 71% Informa- tion Not Available Information Not Available Unknown N/A N/A N/A N/A Total Teaching Positions 14 100% Informa- tion Not Available Information Not Available
+TABLE 7: TEACHER PREPARATION AND PLACEMENT SCHOOL YEAR 2021-2022 Authorization/Assignment School Number School Percent State Number State Percent Fully (Preliminary or Clear) Credentialed for Subject and Student Placement (properly assigned) 19 100% N/A N/A Intern Credentialed Holders Properly Assigned 0 0% N/A N/A Teachers Without Credentials and Misassignments ("ineffective" under ESSA) 0 0% N/A N/A Credentialed Teachers Assigned Out-of-Field ("out-of-field" under ESSA) 8 42% N/A N/A Unknown 0 0% N/A N/A Total Teaching Positions 19 100% N/A N/A

-Note: The data in this table is based on Full Time Equivalent (FTE) status.
+Note: The data in this table is based on FTE status.
 One FTE equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
-Additionally, an assignment is defined as a position that an educator is assigned to based on setting, subject, and grade level.
-An authorization is defined as the services that an educator is authorized to provide to studentsservices that an educator is authorized to provide to students
+Additionally, an assignment is defined as a position that an educator is assigned based on setting, subject, and grade level.
+An authorization is defined as the services that an educator is authorized to provide to students.